- A wide selection of tumbling media for your parts

-You also have the option to polish plastic parts with organic vibratory tumbling media such as walnut shell grit and corn cob grit.
+You also have the option to polish plastic parts with organic vibratory tumbling media such as walnut shell media and corn cob media.

-You can reuse your organic tumbler media to polish your plastic parts for up to 20 times.
+You can reuse your organic tumbler media to polish your plastic parts up to 20 times.

-Corn cob grit can polish to up to maximum reuse of 15 times, while walnut shell grit for up to maximum reuse of 20 times.
+Corn cob grit can polish to up to maximum reuse of 15 times, while walnut media for up to maximum reuse of 20 times.

-Walnut shell grit is more aggressive compared to corn cob grit.
+Walnut shell media is more aggressive compared to corn cob grit.

 Now, rocks are naturally hard.
 You can choose to polish your rocks using coarse media that will ensure effective polishing.